Caching and resuming

 Nextflow computes this hash for every task when it is created but before it is executed.
 If resumability is enabled and there is an entry in the task cache with the same hash, Nextflow tries to recover the previous task execution.
 A cache hit does not guarantee that the task will be resumed, because it must also recover the task outputs from the work directory.

-Note that files are hashed differently depending on the caching mode.
+Files are hashed differently depending on the caching mode.
 See the cache directive for more details.

 Task entry